G-Core/product-documentation/documentation/cloud/kubernetes/monitor-load-on-a-specific-node.md

 toc:
    --1--Navigate to monitoring: "navigate-to-monitoring"
    --1--Metrics: "metrics"
-pageTitle: Monitor load of Kubernetes nodes| Gcore
+pageTitle: Monitor load of Managed Kubernetes nodes| Gcore
-pageDescription: Monitor your Kubernetes nodes with essential metrics.
+pageDescription: Monitor your Managed Kubernetes nodes with essential metrics.
 Check CPU and RAM utilization, track network traffic, and manage performance effectively.
 ---
 # Monitor load on a specific node

-You can monitor load and performance of your nodes through 4 metrics.
+You can monitor load and performance of your nodes through four metrics.

 ## Navigate to monitoring